Purdue’s Division of Financial Aid can assist you in obtaining student loans.

 For details of each type of loan and eligibility criteria, visit the Divison of Financial Aid's Loans page.

 You can borrow up to Purdue's estimated cost of education, which includes allowances for fees and travel.
-Maximum loan amounts per module are as follows:
+Maximum loan amounts per academic year are as follows:

 Stafford Loan: The lesser of $20,500 or the cost of education.